nkaenzig/pandas-archive/README.md

 df[df.iloc[:, 12] == 2] = 99
 ```

---> changes all rows of the 13rd column!!! note df[df.iloc[:, 'score'] == 2] would be invalid, you have to work with row/column numbers, and not row indexes/column names
+Changes all rows of the 13rd column!!! note df[df.iloc[:, 'score'] == 2] would be invalid, you have to work with row/column numbers, and not row indexes/column names

-note: this now changes the values of df, BUT: the warning is still triggered (Pandas does not know if you want to modify the original DataFrame or just the first subset selection)
+Note: this now changes the values of df, BUT: the warning is still triggered (Pandas does not know if you want to modify the original DataFrame or just the first subset selection)

-  """